Steiner-254/Cyfrin-Updraft-Course/Web3Security-Notes.md

 - Have a look at the code from the top, starting from the license to the solidity compiler version downwards.
 - Read the `natspec` comments as they play a role of extended documentation.
 - Use `// I` for `informational` findings in creating comments.
+- For unclear documentation, leave questions for the client such as `// Q What's this function do?`
 -